ZihadulIslam2/CommunityBlogPlatform/README.md

 - create dynamic content using ejs
 - pass title server(app.js) to html dynamically

   - pass data and access data using view engine.
   - output an array of string.

+- partial template
   ------ this whole process is called server side rendering ----

 # View engine